 Recommendations Minimum Desirable Develop current supplier information systems to include sustainability criteria.
 Develop indicators based on area of impact or supplier type that can be used to monitor supplier performance.
 Gain feedback from each department on a regular basis on progress and issues in the implementation of RT strategy.
-Synthesise departmental managers' feedback into an annual written report or staff presentations to provide an overview of activities, and guide ongoing strategy.
-Consider using a third party to review the second strategy is a state of the second strategy. the company's sustainability report before publication.
+Synthesise departmental managers' feedback into an annual written report or staff presentations to provide an overview of activities, and guide on- going strategy.
+Consider using a third party to review the company's sustainability report before publication.